pdgonzalez872avant/work_samples/README.md

-This is my collection of code.
-Please refer to [my website](http://pdgonzalez872.com) for more information.
+Please contact me with any tips/techniques you think I would benefit from.

-Thank you,
+Visit [pdgonzalez872.com](www.pdgonzalez872.com) for more information.

 Paulo